 The EU has delayed the implementation of its pharmaceutical telematics strategy for many years now.
 As a result, the telematics infrastructure was not ready to respond to the Covid19 pandemic for the assessment of critical medicine supplies among other issues.
-The EU must now prioritise the implementation of a digital telematics strategy based on European interoperability such as SPOR, CESSP to move into the digital age of medicines regulation.
-The goal of IDMP to create an up to date central data repository of medicinal products that can be readily searched, understood and relied upon internationally should become a reality for Europe.
+The EU must now prioritise the implementation of a digital telematics strategy based on European interoperability, such as Substance, Product, Organisation and Referentials (SPOR) data-system, electronic product information (ePI) and European Medicines Verification System (EMVS), to move into the digital age of medicines regulation.
+The goal of IDMP, to create an up to date central data repository of medicinal products that can be readily searched, understood and relied upon internationally, should become a reality for Europe.

 Many Covid19 challenges could have been mitigated with a common repository for all medicines in Europe based on good quality data, improved data sharing and exchange of information between industry and competent authorities.
 This would have been possible with the full implementation of SPOR (Substance, Product, Organisation and Referential) data management services.
 In future, this data, supported by a Target Operating Model (TOM), can ensure data quality and consistency optimising the exchange of application data between regulators and applicants, paving the way for meaningful data-sharing across departmental, organisational and geographical borders.
-Accelerating the implementation of a common central repository for medicinal products and interconnection with EMVO-NMVs systems could also play a significant supportive role in the tracking and monitoring potential supply disruptions.
+Accelerating the implementation of a common central repository for medicinal products and interconnection with EMVO-NMVs systems could also play a significant supportive role in the tracking and monitoring of potential supply disruptions by monitoring stock levels across member states.